Buckle Up Cell Down

-According to the National Highway Traffic Safety Administration, in 2013, 3,154 people were killed and an estimated 424,000 were injured in motor vehicle crashes involving a distracted driver.
+According to the National Highway Traffic Safety Administration, distracted driving is dangerous, claiming 3,142 lives in 2020.
 That’s why NHTSA and the Arkansas Highway Safety Office is focusing on ways to change the behavior of drivers through legislation, enrollment, enforcement, public awareness and education—the same activities that have curbed drunk driving and increased seat belt use.

 NHTSA’s campaign is centered on the slogans, “One Text or Call Could Wreck it All and Buck Up Cell Down.”
 Its goal is to help drivers understand that texting, cell phone use, and other distractions behind the wheel can have dangerous consequences.

 Together, we can make a difference in Arkansas by bringing together community and health groups, safety advocates, legislators and other elected officials, law enforcement, businesses, concerned citizens and our largest safety partner group, the driving public to address this issue.

 I would like to ask you to join us in this lifesaving effort as we ask Arkansas drivers to put down their phones and concentrate on the road as well as Buckle Up.
 Click here to find out more about the S.A.F.E.
 Driver Pledge agreeing to make S.A.F.E. driving choices and influence others to do the same.

 A seat belt is your best defense against an impaired or distracted driver.
 Buckle-up.
 Every trip.
 Every time.

 Do you know…